 Several months ago, Collin at Hip2Save posted about eating zucchini in place of spaghetti.
 I was a bit skeptical at first, but since I’ve been getting a lot of zucchini from my farm share and I generally avoid wheat pasta, I decided to give it a try.
 I have to admit that I was wrong in my initial skepticism (and admitting that I’m wrong is not one of my strongest traits, as my husband will attest).
 This is absolutely delicious!
-The first time I tried it I used pesto, but it was more like a side dish than a main course.
-This version, topped with a simple tomato meat sauce, is a satisfying meal.
-While I love zucchini bread and chocolate zucchini cake, those recipes will now be competing with this one when I get a few zucchinis from the farm.
+This version of zucchini spaghetti is topped with a simple tomato sauce.
+It makes a satisfying meal, especially if you include a little meat in the sauce.
+While I love zucchini bread and chocolate zucchini cake, those recipes will now be competing with zucchini spaghetti when I get a few zucchinis from the farm.

 - With a mandolin or similar device, cut the zucchini julienne-style.

 - Boil a large pot of water.
 Add the zucchini and cook for one minute.
 Drain.

 - In a large cast-iron skillet, warm the olive oil over medium heat.
 Add the garlic and cook until fragrant but not brown.